PeopleOps Framework

 with Economic Honesty

-When conflict between AI efficiency and human well-being, humans win.
+When there is conflict between AI efficiency and human well-being, humans win.
 But make the economic case honestly.
-Human Impact Assessment before eliminating any role.
+Before eliminating any role: what knowledge walks out the door?
+What is the reskilling cost versus replacement?
+What message does this send?
+Short-term savings often mean long-term losses.

 Take the Assessment →